sketch-77/studiocoloured/README.md

 ## Basic Requirements

-Create a webpage with the following functionality:
+The webpage ADMIN side will have the following functionality:

 - [ ] A list of clients.
-- [ ] A form to add new client. ( this information allows freelance insight into client) There should be room to input: company name or website URL, contact person: first and last names, separately, contact email address,
+- [ ] A form to add new client with the following inputs: - company, firstname, lastname, email, mobile, url
+  - After clicking a SUBMIT button in the form, the new cleint should be added to the database and displayed on the page.
+- [ ] Each client can be deleted with a delete button.
+After clicking on this button, teh client should be deleted from the database and the updated list of clients is shown on the page.
+- [] the clients will have a PRIMARY key.

+- [ ] When a client is clicked on in the list of clients, you get a list of projects.
+- [ ] A form to add new project with the following inputs: - title, summary, project_status
+  - After clicking a SUBMIT button in the form, the new project should be added to the database and displayed on the page.
+- [ ] Each project can be deleted with a delete button.
+After clicking on this button, the project should be deleted from the database and the updated list of projects is shown on the page.
+- [] the images will have a foreign key relation with the client_id.

+- [ ] When a project is clicked on in the list of projects, you get a list of tasks.
+- [ ] A form to add new task with the following inputs: - title, summary, task_status
+  - After clicking a SUBMIT button in the form, the new task should be added to the database and displayed on the page.
+- [ ] Each task can be deleted with a delete button.
+After clicking on this button, the task should be deleted from the database and the updated list of tasks is shown on the page.
+- [] the tasks_id will have a foreign key relation with the project_id.

+- [ ] When images is clicked on in the list of images, you get a list of images.
+- [ ] A form to add new image with the following inputs: - alt_text, img_url
-  - After clicking a button in the form, the new student should be added to the database and displayed on the page.
+  - After clicking a SUBMIT button in the form, the new image should be added to the database and displayed on the page.
-- [ ] Each student can be deleted with a delete button.
-After clicking on this button, student should be deleted from the database and the updated list of students shown on the page
+- [ ] Each image can be deleted with a delete button.
+After clicking on this button, the image should be deleted from the database and the updated list of images is shown on the page.
+- [] the images_id will have a foreign key relation with the project_id.

 #### DB SCHEMA DESIGN